Welcome to Surviving & Thriving 2017!

-In its 14th season, Pink Alliance and the Surviving & Thriving Luncheon Committee are very excited to invite you to join us as we welcome Kendra Scott to Bryan/College Station for our annual celebration of surviving and thriving on Monday, October 3!!!
-This year’s luncheon is guaranteed to sell-out quickly, so please make plans to join us and make your luncheon reservation today.
+2017 marks the 15th Anniversary of Surviving & Thriving hosted by Pink Alliance, and we are very excited to invite you to join us as we welcome Amy Robach to Bryan/College Station for our annual celebration of Surviving and Thriving on Tuesday, October 3!!!
+This year’s luncheon is guaranteed to sell-out quickly, so please make plans to join us and make your luncheon reservation soon.

 ALL FUNDS REMAIN IN THE BRAZOS VALLEY